Raggaer/castro/en-US/lua/cache.md

 Saves the given object into the application cache.
 For the duration you must use a valid string such as "1h", "1s", "2h20m".

+The cache is stored on your system memory.

 ```lua
 cache:set("test", 12, "4h")
 ```